-Your coach may be equipped with stabilizing jacks to help stabilize the coach from movement while parked.
-Do not attempt to lift your coach with the stabilizing jacks.
+Your motorhome may be equipped with stabilizing jacks to help stabilize the motorhome from movement while parked.
+Do not attempt to lift your motorhome with the stabilizing jacks.

 - To extend the jacks, the ignition key must be in the off position. - The jacks may be retracted with the ignition key in the on or off position.